satyajeetsamantaray21/CucumberBDDFramework/README.md

-# Test_Automation
+# PlanIT Jupiter Test

 Description

-This repo is Jupiter Cloud code base built for PLANIT Automation Test Assessment
+This framework is built for PlanIT Automation Test Assessment

 This project uses this framework jar dependency which is built on top of .
 Testng as test framework